Industrial Ventilation - 6. Air Cleaning Devices

 Following are some tips for selecting an air-cleaning device in your workplace.
 Remember that a qualified professional should make final decisions regarding the suitability of an air-cleaning device.

-- Before the air cleaning device is selected, it is very important to know maintenance and access requirements, the physical size of the equipment and how it will be installed in the plant as well as the methods of removing the collected contaminants.
+- Before the air cleaning device is selected, it is very important to know about the maintenance and access requirements, the physical size of the equipment and how it will be installed in the plant as well as the methods of removing the collected contaminants.

 - The air cleaner must be reliable.
 Many installations require monitoring or proof of continual operations by measuring conditions in the system.

 - Maintenance and operating costs must be considered.
-The air cleaner must operate in stable conditions as well as variations such as plant start-up and shut down.
+The air cleaner must operate in stable conditions as well as variations such as plant start-up and shutdown.
 Considerations also include if it must be accessible for maintenance or if the air cleaner must continue to operate while maintenance or repairs are being done.